jontad/KandidatArbete-STUNS/README.md

 ```
 $ cd  \...\Smart Meter\smart-meter-api-master\src
-$ Nodejs server.js
+$ nodejs server.js
 ```
-*NOTE: if it is the first time you run this program, you might need to install the configurations, use NPM install:*
+*NOTE: if it is the first time you run this program, you might need to install the configurations, use npm install:*

 ```
 $ cd  \...\Smart Meter\smart-meter-api-master\src
-$ NPM install
+$ npm install
        {Wait for install to finish}
-$ Nodejs server.js
+$ nodejs server.js
 ```

 2. Start the HAN-meter logger: